 In addition to the definitions found in Article 8 Definition, the following definitions apply.
-Where conflicts exist between the Overlay District definitions and definitions within the rest of the City of Newton Zoning Ordinance, the Overlay District definitions shall apply.

 - A. Awning.
 A roof-like covering of canvas or other material attached to a metal or other frame and supported entirely from a building or other structure. - B. Balcony.
 An unenclosed platform with a railing that provides outdoor amenity space on upper stories. - C. Basement.
 See Section 1.5.4.D. - D. Bay.
 A Bay is a window assembly extending from the main body of a building to permit increased light, provide multi-direction views, and articulate a building wall.
-Two Bays can connect around corners to create distinctive living space or terminate in an important axis.

-- E. Bicycle Parking, Long-Term.
-Accommodations for the parking of a bicycle for two (2) or more hours. - F. Bicycle Parking, Short-Term.
-Accommodations for the parking of a bicycle for two (2) hours or less. - G. Building Footprint Area.
+Two Bays can connect around corners. - E. Bicycle Parking, Long-Term.
+Accommodations for the parking of a bicycle for two (2) or more hours.

+F. Bicycle Parking, Short-Term.
+Accommodations for the parking of a bicycle for less than two (2) hours.

+- G. Building Footprint Area.
 Area of the largest above grade floor of the building as measured to the exterior faces of the walls, including decks that extend more than 8' from the building face. - H. Development.
-The subdivision or land platting of a development site; the construction or modification of any principal building type, accessory building type, or other structure; the excavation, fill, or grading of land. and the establishment, change, or expansion of any use of any structure or land. - I. Facade Build Out Ratio.
+The construction or modification of any principal building type, accessory building type, or other structure; and the establishment, change, or expansion of any use of any structure or land. - I. Facade Build Out Ratio.
 The ratio of the width of the entire Front Elevation to the Lot Width along the Primary Front Lot Line. - J. Frontage Area.
-The area of a lot between the building facade(s) and any front lot line(s), extending fully to each side lot line(s). - K. Frontage Type.
-A distinct combination of façade and frontage area design features. - L. Front Elevation.
-The exterior wall of a building oriented in whole or in part toward the public right of way. - M. Furnishing Zone.
-The portion of the sidewalk between the curb and the walkway that is used for street trees, landscaping, transit stops, street lights, and site furnishing. - N. Lot Line.
-See Section 1.5.2.A. - O. Lot Line, Front.
-The lot line abutting a street or right of way. - P. Lot Line, Side.
-Any lot line other than a front or rear lot line. - Q. Lot Line, Rear, Any lot line which is parallel to or within forty-five (45 degrees) of being parallel to a front lot line, unless that lot line is a side lot line of an abutting lot. - R. Lot Width.
-The length of the front lot line of a lot. - S. Mixed-Use Priority Street.
-A portion of street that requires ground story active uses within the VCOD tiers as shown on the Newton Zoning Map. - T. Open Space, Usable.
-See definition in Article 8. - U. Party Wall.
-A wall separating two attached buildings. - V. Primary Front Lot Line.
+The area of a lot between the building facade(s) and any front lot line(s), extending fully to each side lot line(s). - K. Front Elevation.
+The exterior wall of a building oriented in whole or in part toward the public right of way. - L. Furnishing Zone.
+The portion of the sidewalk between the curb and the walkway that is used for street trees, landscaping, transit stops, street lights, and site furnishing. - M. Lot Line.
+See Section 1.5.2.A. - N. Lot Line, Front.
+The lot line abutting a street or right of way. - O. Lot Line, Side.
+Any lot line other than a front or rear lot line. - P. Lot Line, Rear.
+Any lot line which is parallel to or within forty-five (45 degrees) of being parallel to a front lot line, unless that lot line is a side lot line of an abutting lot - Q. Lot Width.
+The length of the front lot line of a lot. - R. Mixed-Use Priority Street.
+A portion of a street that requires ground story active uses within the VCOD tiers as shown on the Newton Zoning Map. - S. Open Space, Usable.
+See definition in Article 8. - T. Party Wall.
+A wall separating two attached buildings. - U. Primary Front Lot Line.
 The lot line abutting a street or right of way.
 Where there are multiple lot lines abutting streets or rights of way, the Primary Front Lot Line shall be the one the main entrance faces.
-Where there are multiple lot lines abutting streets or rights of way and the main entrance does not face a street or right of way, the Primary Front Lot Line shall be determined by the Commissioner of Inspectional Services or their designee. - W. Principal Entrance.
-The addressed entrance to a building or commercial space. - X. Rear Lot.
-A rear lot is defined as a parcel of land not fronting or abutting a Street and which has limited access to a Street by either:
+Where there are multiple lot lines abutting streets or rights of way and the main entrance does not face a street or right of way, the Primary Front Lot Line shall be determined by the Commissioner of Inspectional Services or their designee. - V. Principal Entrance.
+The addressed entrance to a building or commercial space. - W. Residential District.
+Residential districts include lots located in the Single Residence (SR), Multi Residence (MR), and Multi Residence Transit (MRT) zoning districts. - X. Retaining Wall.
+See Sec.
+5.4.2.A. - Y. Screening.
+See Section #. - Z. Step-Back.
+A recess of an upper story façade a set distance behind the façade of the story below. - AA.Story.
+See Section 1.5.4.